khanyuinc/cep-template/README.md

 complete over time.
 Here's a quick list of things I'd like to see happen with it:

+1. Organize the code in a more modular fashion perhaps more like a jquery or node js module.
 1. Automate the creation of a pkg installer to make distribution easier for people working on small internal projects
 1. Combile all statically loaded <code>jsx</code> files into